immannan/elasticsearch/md/Lab_6.md

 ### Note

-In this book, we will be using the Apache 2.0 version of Beats.
+In this course, we will be using the Apache 2.0 version of Beats.
 Beats version 7.0.x is compatible with Elasticsearch 6.7.x and 7.0.x, and Logstash 6.7.x and 7.0.x.
 The compatibility matrix can be found at <https://www.elastic.co/support/matrix#matrix_compatibility>.
 When